 (1) Failure to appear

-If the appealing party in any case fails to appear personally or by counsel or other representative at a scheduled hearing, except as provided by rule 4146-23-05 of the Administrative Code, after notice of the hearing was sent to such party's last known post office address, the review commission or hearing officer to whom the case is assigned for decision shall dismiss the appeal.
-Notice of dismissal shall be mailed to the last known post office address of each interested party.
+If the appealing party in any case fails to appear personally or by counsel or other representative at a scheduled hearing, except as provided by rule 4146-23-05 of the Administrative Code, after notice of the hearing was sent by electronic means or mailed to such party, the review commission or hearing officer to whom the case is assigned for decision shall dismiss the appeal.
+Notice of dismissal shall be sent or mailed to each interested party.
 The notice of dismissal shall contain a notice that no further administrative appeal may be instituted and no further hearing may be held, except for a hearing on good cause for failure to appear provided by paragraph (J)(2) of rule 4146-7-02 of the Administrative Code.

 (2) Good cause for failure to appear.

-The hearing officer or review commission shall vacate the dismissal upon a showing that the notice was not mailed to the party's last known post office address or the appealing party shows good cause for failure to appear within fourteen days after the scheduled hearing date.
+The hearing officer or review commission shall vacate the dismissal upon a showing that the notice was not sent by electronic means or mailed to the appealing party or the appealing party shows good cause for failure to appear within fourteen days after the scheduled hearing date.

 (a) In the event there is no showing of good cause for failure to appear within such fourteen day period, the dismissal is considered final.

-(b) If the appealing party files a statement as to why they failed to appear within fourteen days, but the statement is deemed not to establish good cause, notice shall be mailed to the party's last known post office address advising them that the statement has been found not to establish good cause.
-The appealing party has ten days from the date of mailing of this notice to request a hearing on the issue of whether they have shown good cause for failure to appear.
+(b) If the appealing party files a statement as to why they failed to appear within fourteen days, but the statement is deemed not to establish good cause, notice shall be sent by electronic means or mailed to the party advising them that the statement has been found not to establish good cause.
+The appealing party has ten days from the date this notice was sent or mailed to request a hearing on the issue of whether they have shown good cause for failure to appear.
 If the appealing party timely requests a hearing, a hearing will be scheduled on the issue of good cause for failure to appear.
 Failure to appear at a hearing scheduled on the issue of good cause results in the dismissal becoming final.

 (c) In the event there is a finding of good cause for failure to appear, the hearing shall be rescheduled with due notice to all interested parties.